-During the financial year 2016/2017, the committee formally met four times.
+During the financial year 2017/2018, the committee formally met three times.
 At each of these meetings (quarterly) the committee received a report on the investment performance of the fund for the previous quarter and any related information, an update on the committee business plan and workplan, an update on the fund's risk register and an update on the budget and membership statistics of the fund.
 They also receive an update on the status of all outstanding matters relating to the employer bodies within the fund.
 At two meetings every year the committee receive a report covering the voting activity at company meetings for the previous six months.
 Every September, the committee receive a report on the investment returns for the previous financial year and an update on the funding position from the fund's actuary.

 The committee also carried out a number of one-off reviews during the year.
-The committee reviewed some of the policies that help in the running of the fund as the documentation continues to be revised.
+The committee reviewed all of the policies that help in the running of the fund following a number of new members joining the committee after the County Council elections in May 2017.
 During the year, as part of an on-going programme, the committee formally reviewed a number of the external fund managers, and decided to continue with those managers for the time being.
-For the remaining managers committee agreed to review the managers again in the future.
-The asset allocation of the investments was reviewed and it has been agreed that this should be an annual item.